 "NASSPDA Competition Rules" deal primarily with these particular characteristics, including a system of grading that is intended to provide rules for a fair classification of couples according to proficiency level.

 Value Statement

-NASSPDA strives to ensure that the values of inclusion, participation, and fairness are upheld in every same-sex partner dance competition.
+NASSPDA strives to ensure that the values of inclusion, participation, and fairness are upheld in all of its sanctioned events.

 NASSPDA supports the categorization of dancers by their proficiency level.